The Hunger Games Movie Reviewed in Comic Form

-Catching Fire is out in theaters today!
-For those who’d like a refresher on the first movie, here is an encore presentation of Faith Erin Hicks’ review of The Hunger Games, originally published in March, 2012.
-Find out why the movie very nearly crashed and burned to her mind.
+We hope you’ll forgive us another review of The Hunger Games movie, especially since it comes in the form of a comic by the ever hilarious (and almost always surprisingly touching) Faith Erin Hicks!
+Read why the movie very nearly crashed and burned to her mind.
 Spoilers for the movie and book, naturally.
-You can also read Faith’s reflections on the first book in the series.

 We know you’ll want more of her comics after this, so let’s just take care of that right now.
-Read her takes on: A Wrinkle in Time, Alien, Fullmetal Alchemist and more!
+Read her takes on: A Wrinkle in Time, Alien, and a very personal reflection on The Hunger Games book.
 Her comic Friends With Boys is also out now as a graphic novel from First Second.

 Comment Preview